ssmock/typescript-in-crummy-env/README.md

 # Localhosting

 ...has a catch on Android/Termux.
 It doesn't use the loopback IP.
-Instead, it uses the IP shown next to `arc0 `when you run `ifconfig`.
+Instead, it uses the IP shown next to `arc0` when you run `ifconfig`.

 # Another catch: hard links are forbidden

-This caused problems for me with `create-react-app`, but workarounds are available.
+This caused problems for me when experimenting with `create-react-app`, but workarounds are available.

 # Cheap Browserification